World’s Largest Tombstone

 The existence of the World’s Largest Tombstone is debatable.
 This was to be the third time I had searched for it.

 According to explorer/surveyor Robert Austin’s 1854 journal it was just outside of current day Goomalling.
-Nine other interested persons in six vehicles joined me over the weekend over 24-25 May 2014 to see if we could find some truth in Austin’s words.
+Nine other interested persons in six vehicles joined me to see if we could find some truth in Austin’s words.

 After rendezvousing at Northam we travelled to Goomalling Springs (from where Austin started his day back in July 1854) and toured the historic Slater Homestead.